EricGrange/cefHtmlSnapshot/README.md

         margin-bottom   bottom margin in points (default 20) landscape       portait (default, 0) or landscape (1) backgrounds     enable backgrounds (1) or not (default, 0)

+  --text            Specifies the source of text for .txt output, accepted values'#10
+                        text (default)
+                        html
+                        console

 ```

 ## Exemple